LightJason/lightjason.github.io/content/tutorials/agentspeak-in-fifteen-minutes.md

                     "standalone action is called from agent {0} with argument \"{1}\"", p_context.agent(), l_argument
             ) );

-            // the action should return a value, you can wrap each Java type into LightJason p_return.add( CRawTerm.from( l_argument ) );
+            // the action should return a value, you can wrap any Java object into LightJasons's terms. p_return.add( CRawTerm.from( l_argument ) );

-            // the actions returns a fuzzy-boolean for successful or failing execution
+            // actions returns a fuzzy-boolean for successful or failed execution
-            // the optional second parameter is a fuzzy-value in [0,1] on default it is 1 return CFuzzyValue.from( true );
+            // the optional second parameter is a fuzzy-value in [0,1]. default: 1 return CFuzzyValue.from( true );
         }
     }